 Tracy J. Heilman

-As a BARKA board member, Tracy draws upon her considerable experience growing small organizations and startups in the health technology industry.
+As a BARKA board member, Tracy draws upon her considerable experience building and growing small organizations and startups in the health technology industry.
 She has a history of designing and launching successful products with compelling user experiences, as well as unique expertise in creating effective consumer-facing, information-rich, interactive applications.
-Tracy is currently VP, Product Innovation at Connecture, a health insurance and benefits platform company.
-Previously, she co-founded Subimo, a start-up that developed a suite of healthcare transparency tools and was acquired by WebMD in 2006.
 Tracy’s experience also includes strategic planning and marketing consulting for health systems and providers.
+She currently serves as an independent consultant and advisor in the areas of vision and mission, strategic planning, and product strategy and development.
 She holds an MBA in Finance, Marketing, and Health Services Management from Northwestern’s Kellogg School of Management, and a BA in Economics and Psychology from Williams College.

 Adam Ruderman has been a lifelong entrepreneur, creating companies and organizations to help people, many with a social mission, some within the field of organic food and sustainable agriculture, and more recently within real estate and finance.
 Adam grew up in New York City where his award-winning restaurant and catering company, Herban Kitchen (1994-2004), was a pioneer in providing healthy and tasty organic meals, as well as educating the public about organic food and forging ties between local family farmers and restaurant patrons.